-Since the Run 245-64 was a simulated ebullated bed operation in Robinson-Mahoney reactor using catalyst basket and stirrer, the alcohol production rates in Run 245-64 were multiplied by an equivalent catalyst-contact-time factor for proper comparison.
-The DOE run had 40 V% catalyst in the slurry phase reactor.
-In Run 245-64, the catalyst in the reactor was 10 V% and the catalyst was restricted in the catalyst basket only.
-As a result, in this run syngas had much less contact time with the catalyst.
-The catalyst contact time factor used is 4, although it should be higher than 4.
+Since the Run 245-64 was a simulated ebullated bed operation in Robinson -Mahoney reactor using catalyst basket and stirrer, the alcohol producti on rates were multiplied by an equivalent catalyst-contact-time factor for proper comparison.
 The overall results show that at 1500 psig pressure, the C2-C6 alcohol production rates in Run 245-64 are close to those for the DOE run.
-At 1700 psig pressure, the C2-C6 alcohol production rate increased significantly for the carbon-coated catalyst Run 245-64.
+At 1700 psig pressure, the C2-C6 alcohol production rate increased significantly for the carbon coated catalyst Run 245-64.
 At 1750 psig pressure in DOE run, the C2-C6 alcohol production increase was not so high.

-At usual 2000 psig pressure operation, high rate of C_2 - C_6 alcohol production is expected for processes using carbon-coated SOTA or Advanced catalysts.
+At usual 2000 psig pressure operation, high rate of C2-C6 alcohol production is expected for processes using carbon-coated SOTA or Advanced catalysts.